Skip to main content

 College of Nursing faculty members serve the dual mission of disciplinary research and professional teaching.

-All graduate faculty listed may serve as graduate student advisory committee members.
+If you are a graduate student seeking committee members, all graduate faculty listed above the gray line may serve as graduate student advisory committee members.
 Per the College of Nursing Performance Standards, DNP projects are chaired by a DNP faculty member and Ph.D. dissertations are chaired by a Ph.D. faculty member.
 DNP and Ph.D. faculty may co-chair project or dissertation committees.

 • Telehealth